Residual debt insurance

 The South African loan market is currently characterised by intense competition, with numerous financial institutions offering a wide range of loan products.
 This increased competition has made credit more accessible to a broad spectrum of the population.
 However, it has also brought about heightened risks associated with lending, given the economic fluctuations and unpredictable employment scenarios.

 In this context, the role of Residual Debt Insurance has become increasingly vital.
 RDI has evolved from being considered a “nice-to-have” to a “must-have” for many loan agreements.
 This shift is primarily attributed to RDI’s ability to mitigate the risk of loan defaults.
-Moreover, borrowers are becoming more aware of the importance of loan protection, contributing to the expanding role of RDI in the South African loan market.
+Borrowers are becoming more aware of the importance of loan protection, contributing to the expanding role of RDI in the South African loan market.

 The relevance of Residual Debt Insurance in South Africa is underscored by its position within the current financial landscape.
 Considering the lessons learned from its historical development and the challenges posed by the present loan market, RDI plays a significant role in promoting responsible lending and borrowing practices.